-VET National Code: BSB80615CRICOS Course Code: 102332J
+VET National Code: BSB80120CRICOS Course Code: 106010F

-Enrolment Fee: \$200 (Non-refundable)

-Location: Level 2, 540 Elizabeth Street, Melbourne 3000.
+Enrolment Fee: \$200 (Non-refundable) Location: Level 2, 540 Elizabeth Street, Melbourne 3000.

-Graduate Diploma of Management qualification reflects the roles of individuals who apply highly specialised knowledge and skills in the field of organisational learning and capability development.
+This qualification reflects the roles of individuals who apply highly specialised knowledge and skills in the field of organisational learning and capability development.

 Individuals in these roles generate and evaluate complex ideas.
 They also initiate, design and execute major learning and development functions within an organisation.
 Typically, they would have full responsibility and accountability for the personal output and work of others.
-This qualification may apply to leaders and managers in an organisation where learning is used to build organisational capability.